-- Attended Latrobe University in Bendigo as a mature age student.
-Employed by the Bendigo Football League to conduct clinics around Bendigo Primary Schools.
+I attended La Trobe University in Bendigo as a mature age student and was employed by the Bendigo Football League to conduct clinics around Bendigo Primary Schools.

-- Level Two qualified AFL Football coach who has played well over 300 games of VFL/premier division country league football over 20 years.
+I am a Level 2 qualified AFL Football coach and have played over 300 games of VFL/premier division country league football over 20 years.

 What I Love about Teaching

-As my background indicates, a love of the land/sense of place and testing one’s abilities is something I always strive for.
-Girton provides the opportunity to engage with and teach students in variety of environments and allows me to share my passions.
+As my background would suggest, a love of the land and a sense of place combined with testing one’s abilities is something I thrive on.
+Girton provides the opportunity to engage with and teach students in a variety of environments and allows me to share my passions.

 What do you like best about the subject/s you teach?

 The Humanities and English allow students to really explore and appreciate the human condition.
-Often the emotions and authorial themes and messages explored in English texts directly stem from historical events and conversely it is the stories that arise from major historical events that I find most fascinating to share with students.
+Often the emotions and authorial themes and messages explored in English texts directly stem from historical events.
+It is often the stories that arise from major historical events that I find most fascinating to share with students.